nlicalzi/launch_school/open_book_shelf/HTTP/notes.md

    3. Preparations

-      1. HTTP GUI Tools
+      1. HTTP Command line Tools
-      2. HTTP Command line Tools
+         * What command line tool can we use to issue HTTP requests?
+(What is `curl`?)

 2. HTTP